SnuffRadu/MultiBand-Compressor/README.md

 # MultiBand-Compressor

-This is a 3 band compressor VST3 i'm making for fun, it uses C++17 and JUCE Framework.
+This is a 3 band compressor VST3 i'm making, it uses C++17 and JUCE Framework.